altomator/IIIF/README.md

 IIIF viewers need an extension to display the OCR content.
 Johannes Baiter (MDZ Digital Library team, Bavarian State Library) developped such a Mirador 3 [plugin](https://github.com/dbmdz/mirador-textoverlay) that can be used to open our OCR test:

 1. Open the Mirador demo instance: https://mirador-textoverlay.netlify.app/
-2. Add a new IIIF resource (blue + button) and load the [collection manifest](https://raw.githubusercontent.com/altomator/IIIF/main/collection/cb343833568.json)).
+2. Add a new IIIF resource (the + blue button) and load the [collection manifest](https://raw.githubusercontent.com/altomator/IIIF/main/collection/cb343833568.json) with its URL.
-3. Navigate to the 1920 sub-collection, then to the June issue and then to image #19 (page folio #3).
+3. Using the Info side panel, navigate to the 1920 sub-collection, then to the June issue and then to image #19 (page folio #3).
 4. The text overlay toolbox must be visible, and the OCR content displayed as overlays.

 ![OCR text as overlays](/images/ocr.jpg)